sudev/sudev.github.com/_posts/2015-07-18-mongospark.markdown

 );
 {% endhighlight %}

-Now we have cleaned the entire csv data into desirable format.
-I have arranged the above filtering and mapping function into a [data cleaning class](https://github.com/sudev/sparkMongo/blob/master/src/main/java/mongoDump/DataCleaning.java).
+Now we have cleaned the entire csv file contents into desirable format.
+Here I have arranged the filter and mapToPair actions into [data cleaning class](https://github.com/sudev/sparkMongo/blob/master/src/main/java/mongoDump/DataCleaning.java).

-### Union
+#### Union

 Assuming we have created two rdd's balanceSheetRdd and incomeStatemntRdd using above method.
 Make a master rdd using spark union transformation.
+From here on masterRdd will be instead of balanceSheetRdd and IncomeStatementRdd.

 {% highlight java %}
 masterRdd = balanceSheetRdd.union(incomeStatemntRdd)
 {% endhighlight %}

-### Reduce
+#### Reduce

-Reduce the master rdd considering companyName as the key.
-Idea is to aggregate all financial details related to a company grouped year wise. `reduceByKey()` produces iterable list using companyName as key but we need to do more here, we have to group them according to year.
+Reduce the master rdd with companyName as the key.
+Idea is to aggregate all financial details related to a company aggregated year wise.
+Calling `reduceByKey()` on masterRdd will produce iterable list using companyName as key but we need to do more here, we have to aggregate them according to year.
 We can do this by writing a custom class implementing Function2.

 {% highlight java %}
 reducedRdd = masterRdd.raduceByKey(new reduceMaps())